 For this week’s Vegan Tuesday, I made a Spinach Kugel and served it with Sweet Potato-Pear Tzimmes with Pecans and Raisins both recipes out of Veganomicon.
 Both are Jewish in origin.
 Unbeknownst to me, Tuesday was also Purim a Jewish holiday.
-Is this kismet or what?
-Okay, from my limited knowledge neither are the traditional foods of the holiday.
+Is this kismet or what? :P Okay, from my limited knowledge neither are the traditional foods of the holiday.
 Although on the other hand, Purim celebrates the story of Esther who was captured and ate vegetarian to keep kosher.

 Traditionally kugels are noodle casseroles either sweet or savory.
 Most kugel recipes are full of dairy and eggs.
 I’m sure traditional kugels are very delicious–I’ve never tasted one.
 As this was vegan, the recipe uses silken tofu and crushed matzo to bind the noodles and spinach.
 The casserole is flavored with fresh dill and lemon.

 As for the noodles, I found some in the Jewish section of the grocery store.
 Because I’m new to vegan cooking/baking and I wasn’t really thinking, I bought a package that said in big letters “EGG” which I didn’t notice until I was getting ready to make this dish.
 Duh.
 I ended up using regular made without eggs Italian pasta I had in the pantry.